Ganghee-Lee-0522/Ganghee-Lee-0522/README.md

 # 이강희 | Ganghee Lee
-#### 🌈💭 Hi, I'm a computer engineering student aspiring to become a backend developer who brightens the world with positive influence.
+#### 🌈💭 Hi, I'm a student aspiring to become a backend developer who brightens the world with positive influence.

 </br>